-The incidence of Pätau syndrome is estimated at an average of 1:5,000 newborns.
-Free trisomy13 is detected in 75%, mosaic trisomy in 5%, and unbalanced translocation in 20%.
-The characteristic external malformations include a mostly bilateral cleft ligament, various eye defects (micro- or anophthalmia, coloboma), microcephaly, hexadactyly, ear dysplasia, scalp defects, and omphalocele.
-Organ malformations include heart defects, cystic kidneys, and CNS anomalies such as arhinecephaly or holoprosencephaly.
+The average incidence of Patau syndrome is estimated to be 1:5,000 newborns.
+Free trisomy 13 is detected in 75%, mosaic trisomy in 5%, and an unbalanced translocation in 20%.
+The characteristic external abnormalities include a usually bilateral cleft lip and palate, various eye defects (microophthalmia, anophthalmia, coloboma), microcephaly, hexadactyly, ear dysplasia, scalp defects, and omphalocele.
+Organ malformations include heart defects and cystic kidneys and CNS anomalies such as arhinecephaly or holoprosencephaly.
 Psychomotor development is severely impaired.
-About 50% of the patients die within the first month of life, more than 90% within the first year of life.
+About 50% of the patients die within the first month of life and more than 90% within the first year of life.

 Vendola et al. 2010, Am J Med Genet 152A:360 / Wyllie et al. 1994, Arch Dis Child 71:343 / Baty et al. 1994, Am J Med Genet 49:189 / Fujinaga et al. 1990, Teratology 41:233 / Hassold et al. 1987, J Med Genet 24:725